BrandonLS/PCML_project1/readme.md

 # Code

 implementations.py: contains the required ml methods
-run.py: run this code to generate our submission.
+cross_validation.py: code for cross-validating the implementations and calculating their accuracy run.py: run this code to generate our submission.
 Remember to set the data paths.

 # Notebooks

-implementations.ipnb: running the different ml methods
+implementations.ipnb: demonstrating the different ml methods
-project1.ipynb: we explain our pipeline.
-This include data exploration, feature processing, and cross validation
+project1.ipynb: we explain the pipeline we used to get our results.
+This includes data exploration, feature processing, and cross validation